 A recent meta-analysis compiled the literature to uncover the most common misdiagnoses and complications based on autopsy research and malpractice reports.
-The analysis included a total of 31 studies and found that the most commonly misdiagnosed, based on autopsy reports, are, in order of incidence: infection, neoplasm, myocardial infarction, pulmonary emboli, and cardiovascular disease.
-The five most common misdiagnoses based on 20 malpractice reports are, in order, breast cancer, colorectal cancer, infections, skin cancer and fractures.
+The analysis included 31 studies and found that the most commonly misdiagnosed, based on autopsy reports, are, in order, infection, neoplasm, myocardial infarction, pulmonary emboli, and cardiovascular disease.
+The five most common misdiagnoses based on malpractice reports are, in order, breast cancer, colorectal cancer, infections, skin cancer, and fractures.

 Common diseases or conditions that are frequently misdiagnosed include:

 - Other Cancers (skin, colon, cervical, lung, prostate, ovarian, and testicular are commonly misdiagnosed)

 - Lyme Disease